orange-py/blog/pages/deta-realtime-2.md

 	for items in a_list:
 		print(items['key'])
 ```

+The payload in the code above represent the data sent by owntracks, we harcode it in the data base for the initial setup.
+You can call it a pseudo migration :D

 Replace project key with your real `project key` generated in previous steps and run the script with.